gengstrand/clojure-news-feed/server/feed12/README.md

 ## Static Code Analysis

-Average per file lines of code is 55.48 with a median of 51 and a standard deviation of 32.92.
-The outbound DAO scala file is the largest with 123 lines of code.
+Average per file Lines of Code is 55.48 with a median of 51 and a standard deviation of 32.92.
+The news action builder scala file (mostly boilerplate) is the largest with 123 LoC but the unit tests file is a close second at 122 LoC.
 Total McCabe cyclomatic complexity is 1,764.

 ## Load Test Results